revl/autoforge/README.md

 list of directories that contain packages.
 Autoforge searches for package definition files in subdirectories of the `AUTOFORGE_PKG_PATH` directories.
 Subdirectories without such files are ignored.

+## The list of package definition file parameters

+Here is the full list of variables that can appear in a package definition file:

+- `name`

+  The name of the package.
+This name does not have to match the name of the directory that contains the package.

+- `template`

+  The name of the package template.
+At the moment, either `library` or `application`.

+- `version`

+  Package version for use by Automake.

+- `version_info`

+  API/ABI revision for use by Libtool.

+- `requires`

+  The list of libraries that the package requires.

+- `headers`

+  For a library, the list of C/C++ headers exported by the library.

+- `sources`

+  The list of C/C++ sources containing the implementation.

+- `configure`

+  A snippet to be embedded in the `configure.in` file.
+Can be a mix of Bourne shell code and Autoconf macros.